 Use your service desk tool to identify your most frequently logged tickets and look for ways to solve them.
 We’ve already talked about automating password resets, but other common ticket types can include clearing printer queues, or connectivity issues.
 Look at the frequent flyers and see if any of them can be addressed, mitigated or automated.

-InvGate Service Desk allows for the easy customization of dashboards for both end users and agents, providing your IT staff with deeper insights into their operational performance with customizable and real time performance analytics.
+InvGate Service Management allows for the easy customization of dashboards for both end users and agents, providing your IT staff with deeper insights into their operational performance with customizable and real time performance analytics.